A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Choose Take Profit Trader if you want:

-Overall, Purdia Capital scores higher (68 vs 56) on our trader-friendliness index.
-Key advantages: better profit split, fewer trading restrictions, more lenient consistency rules.
-That said, Take Profit Trader wins on lower starting cost, faster path to funded.
+Overall, Purdia Capital scores higher (70 vs 67) on our trader-friendliness index.
+Key advantages: better profit split, more lenient consistency rules.
+That said, Take Profit Trader wins on lower starting cost.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.